 Income to afford a home in toronto hero image

 While on the surface a lower home price may appear more affordable, in reality the affordability of a home is impacted by many factors, one of the main factors being mortgage interest rates.
-The average interest rate at the end of January 2025 was 5.01% for the 5-year fixed mortgage rate.
-So how much income does it take to afford a home in Toronto?
+The average interest rate at the end of February 2025 was 6.84% for the 5-year fixed mortgage rate.

 This income calculation is based on the following: